miadragovic/todo-list-manager/REPORT.md

 ## Conclusion

 In this assignment I took the To‑Do List Manager API from a basic working prototype to a more “DevOps‑ready” service.
-Overall, the project now looks and behaves much closer to a small real world service even though there is still room to improve the cloud deployment.
+Overall, the project now looks and behaves much closer to a small real world service.